-The goal, she says, was important for a
+The goal, she says, was important for a number of reasons:

-mind, and earth usage from both an input

-the cost of earth and other filter media such

-as lenticular cartridges was a large part of

-perhaps most importantly, Rose says they

-believed that using the associated filtration

-technologies significantly reduced the

-quality of its wines, stripping or absorbing

-"At Yalumba we have a strong minimalist

-"Cross-flow filters have enabled this goal

-"No longer do premium quality lees and
+- environmental issues are always at top of mind, and earth usage from both an input and waste point of view was never ideal - the cost of earth and other filter media such as lenticular cartridges was a large part of the company's consumables' budget - perhaps most importantly, Rose says they believed that using the associated filtration technologies significantly reduced the quality of its wines, stripping or absorbing flavour and texture into the media.

-additive philosophy, and use almost no fining

-agents in our winemaking; earth just didn't fit
+"At Yalumba we have a strong minimalist additive philosophy, and use almost no fining agents in our winemaking; earth just didn't fit this model," she said.

-to be realised, and the high solids lees cross-

-juice bottoms end up at the bottom of the

-quality chain.
-The quality in many cases is

-almost as good as the clear wine, and they are

-often recoverable back into the product they

-flow filter has been the icing on the cake.
+"Cross-flow filters have enabled this goal to be realised, and the high solids lees crossflow filter has been the icing on the cake.